-Troop 4024 was founded in 1954.
+Troop 24 was founded in 1954.
 The Troop's charter (sponsoring) organization is the Dorothy Nolan Home School Association (HSA).
 We are a member of the Turning Point District, which is in the Twin Rivers Council.
-Troop 4024 for boys is a mid-sized Troop, large enough to provide diversity in activities and programs but small enough to provide a high degree of interaction among all members of our Troop.
-The new Troop 4024 for girls is building a similar structure, with a range of age and experience among its members.
+Troop 4024 was one of the first units to found and establish a troop for girls in March of 2019.
+The 4024 Troops (4024B and 4024G) are mid-sized Scout Troops with a range of age and experience among their members.
+They are large enough to provide diversity in activities and programs but small enough to provide a high degree of interaction among all members of our troops.